NanoComp/meep/doc/docs/Scheme_User_Interface.md

 **`eig-parity` [`NO-PARITY` (default), `EVEN-Z`, `ODD-Z`, `EVEN-Y`, `ODD-Y`]** —
-The parity (= polarization in 2d) of the mode to calculate, assuming the structure has $z$ and/or $y$ mirror symmetry *in the source region*.
+The parity (= polarization in 2d) of the mode to calculate, assuming the structure has $z$ and/or $y$ mirror symmetry *in the source region*, with respect to the `center` of the source region.
+(In particular, it does not matter if your simulation as a whole has that symmetry, only the cross section where you are introducing the source.)
 If the structure has both $y$ and $z$ mirror symmetry, you can combine more than one of these, e.g. `EVEN-Z + ODD-Y`.
 Default is `NO-PARITY`, in which case MPB computes all of the bands which will still be even or odd if the structure has mirror symmetry, of course.
 This is especially useful in 2d simulations to restrict yourself to a desired polarization.

 **`eig-resolution` [`integer`, defaults to same as Meep resolution ]** —